Column: Alabama hoops star goes to court to get on the court

 Davenport’s senior season — which should’ve been a triumphant last lap with her Charles Henderson teammates before she headed off to play for Basketball Hall of Famer Vivian Stringer at Rutgers — was thrown into turmoil over a simple clerical error.

-Last summer, Davenport played for her country at a youth tournament in Mexico City, an enormous honor for a player still in high school.
+Last summer, Davenport played for her country at a youth tournament in Mexico City.
 As is normally does, USA Basketball sent out a modest stipend check of $857.20 to everyone who participated.

 Davenport’s family deposited the check.
 Then, some three months later, after learning that the payment was against AHSAA rules, they self-reported the violation and repaid the money to USA Basketball.